Frequently Asked Questions

 Can I submit multiple projects?

 Yes, but each scheme must be entered as separate entries.
 We do not accept multiple buildings submitted under one application.
-If you submit multiple buildings offering differing use classes, design approaches/standards etc, your application may be deemed unsuccessful or withdrawn.
+If you submit multiple buildings offering differing use classes, design approaches/standards etc, your application will be deemed unsuccessful or withdrawn.

 Do I need to complete all sections of the application form?

 Yes, each section makes up the key criteria to winning a Civic Trust Award.
-We strongly suggest that you consult with your access consultant when completing the Universal Design Section.
+We strongly recommend that you consult with your access consultant when completing the Universal Design Section.
 Also, please ensure ALL credits and contacts are listed at the time of application as these will appear in the winners brochure and on certificates/website should the project be successful.

 What are the word/character limits on the application form?